jtayl222/nats-pubsub-app/csharp/NatsHttpGateway/NATS_CONSUMER_BACKGROUND.md

 **Cause**: There are not enough messages in the stream to satisfy the `limit` parameter within the specified `timeout`.
 This is expected behavior.
 **Solution**: Reduce the `limit`, increase the `timeout`, or design your client to handle partial results gracefully.

+### Problem: HTTP calls return 404 for an existing stream.

+**Cause**: Stream name casing mismatch between the CLI (often uppercase) and the HTTP path segment.
+**Solution**: Call `GET /api/Streams/{stream}` using the exact casing shown in `nats stream ls`.
+Update gateways or CLI scripts to use consistent casing or set `STREAM_PREFIX` to normalize names.

+### Problem: `POST /api/consumers/{stream}` fails with 404.

+**Cause**: The stream does not exist yet; CLI would implicitly create it, but the gateway will not.
+**Solution**: Create the stream first via NATS CLI (`nats stream add …`) or publish through the gateway, which auto-creates only when `AllowDirect` is enabled by your JetStream admin.

+### Problem: Durable fetch never advances.

+**Cause**: The consumer is configured with an explicit ack policy, but HTTP fetches mark progress only when the server auto-acks.
+**Solution**: Either configure the consumer with `AckPolicy: none` for HTTP-only workflows or process/ack messages using a native NATS client.
+Mixing both requires acknowledging from the worker that performs business logic.

 ## FAQ